krsolit4/test_/readme.md

   Hey Krsolit this is Git practice with Tim the.
-Best  YouTube}
-everything is going great this will take time but i will do it
+Best YouTube Everything is going great this will take time but i will do it